Do you want to be a celebrity singer?

 By joining a choir, you will get encouragement and positive support as well as gain friends to practice with, plus you’ll introduce a variety of music into your practice regimen.
 Group practice will also help you gain vocal strength which paves the way for improving the quality of your voice.

-Practicing at home gives you the unique opportunity to work on the skills that you have learned in lessons and in a group setting.
+Practicing at home gives you the unique opportunity to work on the skills that you have learned in lessons and a group setting.
 Some singers also choose to incorporate specialized vocal training through programs such as the Superior Singing Method, in the comfort of their own home.

 Check below review of Superior Singing Method: